Shortlist for Norfolk charity vote announced

 Six Norfolk charities have been shortlisted for the Hopkins Homes Norfolk Charity vote.
 Voting opens today and the charities could receive a share of £10,000.

 The shortlist has been compiled by Hopkins Homes with support from the Norfolk Community Foundation and focuses on key themes of homelessness and displacement, deprivation and vulnerable people:

-About with Friends – supports individuals living with disabilities helping them live life to the full through programmes which include workskills and respite care.
+About with Friends – supports individuals living with disabilities helping them live life to the full through programmes which include workskills, respite and home support services.

-Daisy programme – provides specialist counselling and support programmes to men or women in the Breckland area affected by domestic abuse.
+Daisy programme – provides long term support, including specialist counselling, programmes and social activities to men or women in the Breckland area affected by domestic abuse.

 DIAL – offers free confidential financial and personal advice to disabled and vulnerable people in the borough of Great Yarmouth.

 St Martins Trust aims to maximise independent living and prevent homelessness by offering a hand up – housing, support and care – to the most vulnerable.